cozzbie/countrily/README.md

 # countrily.js

-Based off the work of the authors of [countryjs](https://github.com/progressclaim/countryjs), This is Node.js module for returning data about countries.
+Inspired by the work of the authors of [countryjs](https://github.com/progressclaim/countryjs), This is Node.js module for returning data about countries but can also be run in the browser unlike the former project.

 ## Table of Contents